 Rita read my book and recognized many of the patients I wrote about.
 Thanks to Rita, now I have pictures of those who appeared in my book.

-Molly, a wiry, eighty-year-old woman with an Irish brogue, lived next door to Ms. Henry.
+Molly, a wiry, ninety-year-old woman with an Irish brogue, lived next door to Ms. Henry.
 She often dropped into the clinic to socialize rather than to seek care.
 She didn’t take medication, and rarely complained of aches or pains.
 P 103

 Jerry Johnson, mildly retarded, wiggled between us, (on the dance floor) gyrating and twisting with abandon.
 It was a raucous moment that transcended age and ability.
 (At a retirement party) P 117

 Lilly Parks, a strikingly attractive woman in her seventies, stuffed her shawl down the front of her dress, and staggered about the dance floor on her matchstick legs as if she was going into labor.
 I had heard she kept a silver handgun in her sock but that evening she must have left it at home since her slim ankles were surrounded only by her rolled-down stockings.
 She waddled around in the center of the room clutching her belly to hoots from an enthusiastic audience (same retirement party) P 117

 Stella Bukowski: (Sitting in a wheelchair) A dirty blond wig sat askew on her head.
 Only one leg, which was covered with a wrinkled cotton stocking, extended past the skirt of her housedress, and her foot was encased in a heavy black orthopedic shoe.
 She reeked of a sharp ammonia smell.
 Urine?
 P 144